shamik394/dse511_final_project/README.md

   For Part C, I simulated a hypothetical 3D flight path for Apollo 13.
 The trans-lunar trajectory and return path included a critical event: the Service Module explosion, marked along the trajectory to emphasize its dramatic course correction.
 The visualization provided a clear depiction of this pivotal mission's challenges.

+  Additinal Information - what each uploaded file contains?

+  Final_Project_DSE_511.ipynb - This file includes all three parts for this final project and is completely written in python.

+  Part_a_in_r.pdf - This PDF file contains the output of my R code.
+I'm comparing two programming languages, R and Python, to determine which produces visually appealing data representations.
+The R visualization is more aesthetically pleasing, while the Python version is simpler but includes a color key to clarify what each color represents for the reader.

+  DSE_511_Part_a_in_r.
+R - This .r.rft file contains my R code which help me produce the file name "Part_a_in_r.pdf".